 Parents will provide the school with sufficient and up-to-date information about their child's medical needs.
 They are likely be the first to notify the school that their child has a medical condition.
 Parents are key partners and should be involved in the development and review of their child's individual healthcare plan and may be involved in its drafting.
 They should carry out any action they have agreed to as part of its implementation, e.g. provide medicines and equipment and ensure they or another nominated adult are contactable at all times.
 In addition, all medicines must have a prescription label with dosage information.
+Please note that this is not required for over the counter medication with the exception of aspirin [aspirin will require a prescription].
 Parents will provide specialists / doctors' details so we have an understanding of the condition particularly where training for staff will be required.